psimmons86/vinylvaultios2/USER_MANAGEMENT_STATUS.md

 2. ✅ Created UserModels.swift with internal access modifiers
 3. ✅ Removed User.swift to avoid duplicate type definitions
 4. ✅ Removed all import statements trying to import these types
-5. ❌ Need to ensure UserModels.swift is included in the main target
+5. ✅ Created VinylVault.swift namespace and UserTypes.swift bridge
+6. ✅ Updated import statements to use the bridge

 ## Implementation Status